approov/quickstart-ios-swift-grpc/SHAPES-EXAMPLE.md

 This contacts `grpc.shapes.approov.io:50051` to get the name of a random shape.
 This remote procedure call is protected with an API key that is built into the code, and therefore can be easily extracted from the app.

-The subsequent steps of this guide show you how to provide better protection, either using an Approov Token or by migrating the API key to become an Approov managed secret.
+The subsequent steps of this guide show you how to provide better protection, either using an Approov token or by migrating the API key to become an Approov managed secret.

 ## ADD THE APPROOV SERVICE DEPENDENCY